 A team of experts and auctioneers

-If you own a bronze sculpture, use our online form for a free appraisal.
+If you own a bronze sculpture, use our online form for an appraisal.

 You will then be contacted by a member of our team of experts and auctioneers to give you an independent opinion of the market price.
 Should you wish to sell your sculpture, our specialists will also advise you on the various options available for selling at the best price.